 La Sportiva Miura

 The asymmetrical shape drives power to the big toe, which is combined with a stiff profile that feels extremely secure and inspires confidence on even the smallest of quartz flakes.
-The slingshot rand, used to maintain heel tension, is combined with a ‘Powerhinge’ (essentially a hole in the rubber outsole) which allows this stiff shoe to retain a surprizing amount of flexibility.
+The slingshot rand, used to maintain heel tension, is combined with a ‘Powerhouse’ (essentially a hole in the rubber outsole) which allows this stiff shoe to retain a surprising amount of flexibility.

 I prefer the Miura as an outdoor sport climbing shoe, although they can handle themselves in almost every rock climbing setting.

 The Miuras also comes in a velcro alternative, which follows a similar construction style to the lace, although the velcro will be better suited to higher volume feet.
-They also comes in a male and female variation.
+They also come in a male and female variations.

 BEST FOR BOULDERING

 The Scarpa Chimera is a soft lace-up shoe that feels at home on challenging boulder problems and overhung terrain.
-This super-soft model shares many of the much loved features of the Drago, including the super sticky SRT (surround rubber tension) toe box, which is great for toe hooking and also acts as a tension system to helps drive power to the tip of the shoe too.
+This super-soft model shares many of the much-loved features of the Drago, including the super sticky SRT (surround rubber tension) toe box, which is great for toe hooking and also acts as a tension system to help drive power to the tip of the shoe too.